isaqb-org/glossary/manuscript/1-terms-A-C.md

 (as most people) - have a look [here](http://www.cs.sjsu.edu/~pearce/modules/patterns/platform/bridge/index.htm)

+Category: Design-Pattern

 {#term-broker}
 ### Broker

-(architecture pattern), used to structure distributed software systems with decoupled components that interact by (usually remote) service invocations.
+An architecture pattern used to structure distributed software systems with decoupled components that interact by (usually remote) service invocations.

   A broker is responsible for coordinating communication, such as forwarding requests, as well as for transmitting results and exceptions.

+Category: Architecture-Pattern

 {#term-building-block}
 ### Building Block